Elliot Page Says He's 'Fully Who I Am' in New Magazine Interview

-Elliot Page Says He's 'Fully Who I Am' in First Magazine Interview Since Coming Out as Transgender
+Elliot Page Says He's 'Fully Who I Am' in New Interview After Coming Out as Transgender

 Elliot Page is living his truth.
 In the new cover story for Time magazine, the 34-year-old actor opens up for the first time since coming out as a transgender man, and shares the response he's received since his December Instagram post.